amabdulr/CNWG/ReviewYourChunks.md

    - A detailed analysis explaining whether the shortdesc complies with the short description RULES.
    - A detailed analysis explaining whether the chunk complies with the CHUNK RULES.
    - A detailed analysis explaining whether the chunk adheres to the Content Organization rules.
+   - A cleanly rewritten content that incorporates all these changes but still does not miss anything from the original.

 ---
 # Information Types and Titling Rules